Tag&Tab: Pretraining Data Detection in Large Language Models Using Keyword-Based Membership Inference Attack: Conclusion

 \section{Conclusion}

 We present Tag\&Tab, a novel black-box method for detecting pretraining data in LLMs.
-The method's focus on the semantic and contextual relevance of words in the text enhances its detection capabilities.
-Tag\&Tab was shown to outperform SOTA attacks and demonstrates consistently high performance across diverse types of textual data.
-In our comprehensive evaluation on 8 different types of textual data from three datasets (the Pile, MIMIR, and BookMIA datasets) and six different LLMs (LLaMa 1-7b, 13b, 30b, Pythia-160m, 1.4b, 2.4b, 6.9b, 12b, GPT-3.5 Turbo) of varying sizes and architectures.
-Our study confirms that the selection of high-entropy keywords improves membership inference attack results, further validating our approach.
-Future work could explore extending the Tag\&Tab method by incorporating dimensions such as the context, and placement of keywords within the document.
-Additionally, developing new MIAs that leverage advanced NLP techniques to focus on the significance of words within the text could further enhance the ability to detect pertaining data in LLMs.
+By focusing on the semantic and contextual relevance of words, the method enhances detection capabilities.
+Tag\&Tab outperforms SOTA attacks and consistently achieves high performance across diverse textual data types.
+Our comprehensive evaluation spans nine textual data types from four datasets (the Pile, MIMIR, BookMIA, and PatentMIA) and ten LLMs of varying sizes and architectures (LLaMA 1-7b, 13b, 30b, Pythia-160m, 1.4b, 2.8b, 6.9b, 12b, GPT-3.5 Turbo, Qwen1.5-14b).
+Our study confirms that the selection of low-entropy contribution keywords, augmented with NER spans, improves membership inference attack results, further validating our approach.
+Future work could extend Tag\&Tab by considering keyword context and placement within documents.
+Additionally, developing new MIAs that leverage advanced NLP techniques to assess word significance could further improve the detection of pretraining data in LLMs.